jennaiori/shipp/docs/1_quick_start.md

 Instead of using perfect power foresight, SHIPP implements a method to simulate the storage operation using a rolling-window, i.e. the storage dispatch is calculated every time step with updated forecast information.

-The forecast data must be stored in a 3-dimensional list format, where the first index refers to the time step, the second index refers to the trajectory number (in case of ensemble forecast) and the third index is the lead-time of the forecast.
-Thus, from the power observation `data_power`, a forecast signal can be built as follows
+The forecast data must be stored in a three-dimensional list format, where the first index refers to the time step, the second index refers to the trajectory number (in case of an ensemble forecast), and the third index is the lead time of the forecast.
+Thus, from the power observation `data_power`, a forecast signal can be built as follows:

 ```python
 n_for = 12 # Maximum forecast lead time in number of time steps